 Conference apps offer a variety of analytics and data measurement options.
-With the amount of available data, it is important to select that data that is most relevant for your event and turn it into the knowledge that empowers your conference.
+With the amount of available data, it is important to select the data that is most relevant for your event and turn it into the knowledge that empowers your conference.
 Our CTO Bjarni Gunnarsson shares 5 tips to get the knowledge that will make a difference.

 Data must do’s